vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ## 7. Note

-If set a variable in the Dockerfile LD_LIBRARY_PATH
+If used in Dockerfile ENV set LD_LIBRARY_PATH

 ```Dockerfile
 ENV LD_LIBRARY_PATH /usr/local/lib
 ```

-Need to create the yaml file again LD_LIBRARY_PATH values
+Need to reset LD_LIBRARY_PATH in the Pod

 ```yaml
 apiVersion: v1